The café and education room are currently closed.

 - Limited parking at the railway station (6 minute walk to the ticket office).
 Only accessibility parking is available at the castle itself

 In line with best practice in the visitor attractions industry and as advised by Capability Scotland, visitors with disabilities are treated on an equal basis with all other visitors and entry is charged at the appropriate admission category rate - Adult/Concession/Child.
 Proof of disability is not required.

 We recognise that some disabled visitors may need help to visit our sites and we offer free entry for accompanying carers, these can be added when making your booking.
 Please note this is limited to two carers per transaction.

 A small car park next to the visitor centre has accessible spaces.
 Please call 01383 860 519 to check availability.

-Aberdour railway station has a car park for visitor use.
+Aberdour railway station, a 6 minute walk from the visitor centre, has a car park for visitor use.

 Approach to site

 There are two routes to the castle from the station car park.
 The shorter route is about 150m and involves 25 wooden steps with a handrail.
 The other route is relatively level and about 500m long.

 Assistance dogs are permitted at all our sites and within roofed areas.

 Visitors' dogs are allowed at Aberdour Castle, but are not permitted in roofed areas.